 My first stop was at Fushimi Inari Shrine (伏見稲荷大社, Fushimi Inari Taisha).

 My next stop was Kiyomizudera (清水寺, “Pure Water Temple”).
 It was a long walk from the station to the temple, and people were all literally lining up along the path toward the temple, making the walk slow and tedious.
 Once I reached the temple, I found the place to be inundated with people!
-Perhaps not just because it was the weekend, but also maybe due to the fact that Kiyomizudera’s main hall will be undergoing construction in 2017, as well as the autumn illumination which was scheduled to be held from mid November to early December, Kiyomizudera was bursting with a horde of tourists and locals.
+Perhaps not just because it was the weekend, but also maybe due to the fact that Kiyomizudera’s main hall will be undergoing construction in 2017, as well as the autumn illumination which was scheduled to be held from mid November to early December, Kiyomizudera was too bursting with a horde of tourists and locals.
 There was nowhere for me to take fanciful #ootds.
 I could hardly get a good shot of the temple itself.

 Next, another traditional Osaka delicacy.
 Kushikatsu. “kushi” means skewer, “katsu” is a method of deep-frying food by breadcrumbing them.
 It is said to originate from Shinsekai in Osaka.

-I went to this shop called Takoyaki Dotonburi Kukuru (たこ家道頓堀くくる), one of the famous takoyaki shops in Japan.
+I went to this shop called Takoya Dotonburi Kukuru (たこ家道頓堀くくる), one of the famous takoyaki shops in Japan.
 But I wasn’t at the main shop, unfortunately, so there wasn’t any Bikuri Takoyaki (jumbo-sized takoyaki with octopus tentacles pushing out of the ball).
 And I didn’t have time to eat the akashiyaki (octopus balls dipped in dashi) as I was rushing for the next shinkansen.
-I was looking forward to akashiyaki, as the dumpling is not made of flour, like takoyaki, rather it is made of eggs.
+I was looking forward to akashiyaki, as the dumpling is not made of flour, like takoyaki, rather it is made from eggs.
 Pity.
 Next time I definitely want to try these two.